Harlem on My Mind protest: Official responses

 Released on January 21, 1969 Thomas Hoving's press release, in which he responds to "all persons who have been offended", responds to the Harlem on My Mind controversy that can be read in full via the Thomas J. Watson Library's Digital Archives.
-The purpose of the article from Hoving was an apology towards “the deeply disturbed groups of persons in this city” The Mayor Lindsay, despite being a friend of Hoving's, criticized the Museum for its choices as racist, anti-Semitic, anti-Irish, and anti-Puerto Rican, later threatening to withhold financial support from the Museum if the catalogue were not removed.
-Hoving included two disclaimers in the catalogue warning of the racism and anti-Semitism within, and Random House (the publisher) included these in bookstore copies, as well as issuing their own apology.
+The purpose of the article from Hoving was an apology towards "the deeply disturbed groups of persons in this city" The Mayor Lindsay, despite being a friend of Hoving's, criticized the Museum for its choices as racist, antisemitic, anti-Irish, and anti-Puerto Rican, later threatening to withhold financial support from the Museum if the catalogue were not removed.
+Hoving included two disclaimers in the catalogue warning of the racism and antisemitism within, and Random House (the publisher) included these in bookstore copies, as well as issuing their own apology.
 State Commissioner of Human Rights Robert Magnum asked that the show be closed "until it reflects a more accurate record of the aspirations, achievements and goals of the black people of New York."